General questions about Managed Service for GitLab

 localhost?

-What are the advantages of Managed Service for GitLab over a GitLab Community Edition custom installation?
+What are the advantages of Managed Service for GitLab over a custom GitLab Community Edition installation?

-You can migrate data from a GitLab custom installation to Managed Service for GitLab.
+You can migrate data from a custom GitLab installation to Managed Service for GitLab.
 Learn how to do this in this guide.
 Before you begin, see how to run migration.

 You cannot migrate data from GitLab.com to Managed Service for GitLab: migration is only available for GitLab installed on a server or local computer (self-managed GitLab).